kyleturner/strangeloop/Notes.md

 JavaScript library that detects the availability of native implementations for next-generation web technologies, i.e. features that stem from the HTML5 and CSS3 specifications

-What Can Your Browser Do
+What Can Your Browser Do:

 * http://caniuse.com
 * http://findmebyip.com